premchander-revature/interviewquestions/Spring/Core Spring.md

 <blockquote>

+- Database connections are expensive operation.
 - A connection pool is like a collection of open connections.
-- If a connection is established or created it should be added to the connection pool, and if that connection is closed it should be removed in connection pool.
+- If a connection is established or created it should be added to the connection pool.
+- When a connection is released, it's actually returned back to the pool, so other clients can reuse it.
 - While the connection is open it can be used again and again.
 - Spring support connection pooling by supporting configuration of DataSource inside application.
 - Spring provides `DriverManagerDataSource` for testing application during development phase.